EndMove/openfire-docker/README.md

 - [x] Log file available out of container.
 - [x] Configuration file, security and embedded-database available out of the container.
 - [x] Makes available all the ports available in Openfire version 4.6.2.
+- [x] Includes certificate manager plugin with hotdeploy.
-- [x] Allows the import of SSL certificates that are external to the container.
+- [ ] Allows the import of SSL certificates that are external to the container.